AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-03-14-Getting-started-with-Tezos-and-minting-on-hicetnunc.xyz.md

 published: true
 ---

-To get straight to the point, things you'll need to get started with minting on the Tezos blockchain via hicetnunc.xyz are:
+To get straight to the point, you'' essentially need these two things:

-- A tezos wallet
+1. A hicetnunc compatible Tezos wallet
-- Some tezos
+2. Some tezos in your Tezos wallet

+And then you're ready to get started with minting on the Tezos blockchain via hicetnunc.xyz.

 ## Tezos Wallets
 There's many different wallets all with their pros and cons, personally I use the Temple Wallet which is supported by hicetnunc, convenient and exists as a Google Chrome extension.
 Once you install the extension, you'll have to create a wallet, it'll ask you to set up a seed phrase and store it somewhere secure so you remember it later.
 This is very important.